Jewish and Israeli Food

 Many communities celebrate it today by honoring the Earth, planting trees, and eating the Seven Species of Israel (wheat, barley, grapes, figs, pomegranates, olives, and dates) along with other fruits and nuts.

-In Israel, Tu BiShvat is commonly a day for planting trees and celebrating nature.
+In Israel, Tu BiShvat is commonly a day for planting trees and celebrating nature, particularly the special bounty of the Land of Israel.

-And this year we’re helping our customers plant their own trees in Israel from afar!
-For every purchase of $120 and up on our site through February 7, we will donate to the Jewish National Fund (KKL-JNF) to have a tree planted in your name in one of Israel’s forests.
+And in honor of Tu BiShvat, we’re helping our customers plant their own trees in Israel from afar!
+For every order of $100 and up on our site through January 31, we will donate to Keren Kayemet LeYisrael (KKL-JNF) to have a tree planted in your name near the site of the October 7, 2023 attacks, at no extra cost to you.

 The New Year of the Trees